 Why does one couch seat sound bassier than another?

-Because bass does not spread evenly through a room.
-Some seats sit in spots where low frequencies build up more strongly, especially near walls or corners.
-Another seat only a short distance away may catch less of that buildup.
-This is a normal room-position effect, not always a sign that the system itself is too bass-heavy.
+Bass does not spread evenly through a room.
+Some seats sit where low frequencies build up more strongly, especially near walls or corners.
+Another seat only a short distance away may hear less of that buildup.

 Can the same karaoke system sound clear in one seat and blurry in another?

 Yes.
 Different seats receive different blends of direct sound and reflected sound.
-A more centered or favorable seat may hear cleaner vocals, while another position may hear more room influence.
-That can make the same system sound more focused in one place and less intelligible in another.
+A centered seat may hear cleaner vocals, while another position may hear more room influence, making the same system sound less focused.

-Should I judge my karaoke sound from only one listening position?
+Should I judge my karaoke system from only one listening position?

 No. In a shared home karaoke room, it is better to listen from several normal seats before making conclusions.
-One seat may exaggerate bass or reduce clarity in a way that does not represent the room as a whole.
-A broader listening check usually leads to better and more realistic decisions.
+One seat may exaggerate bass or reduce clarity in a way that does not represent the whole room.

 If different seats in the room seem to tell different stories, the room may be the reason.
 Understanding that first usually leads to smarter judgment and fewer wrong equipment assumptions.